 Torellneset is a great place for walrus photography.
 Coming across a walrus haul-out is a moment you won’t forget.
 But the natural wonder of this area alone is enough of a draw: the ice cliff of Brasvellbreen is about 180 km long, making it the longest glacier front of the northern hemisphere.

 Kap Waldburg / Kapp LeeKapp Lee, located near the northwest corner of Edgeoya, has been a focal point for hunting and scientific expeditions for centuries.
 There are traces of the ice age in this area consisting of ancient whalebones and driftwood from several thousand years ago.

 HornsundStart the day quietly cruising the side fjords of the spectacular Hornsund area of southern Spitsbergen.
 Majestic peaks and dramatic fjords make this a special visit.
 The highest summits are often shrouded in mist, but if you are lucky you might get a glimpse of Hornsundtind mountain, peaking at 1431 meters.
 Hornsund is the southernmost fjord in Svalbard located in Sør-Spitsbergen National Park.
 Traces of human activity spanning 400 years can be found at almost any possible landing site.
-There are also 14 magnificent glaciers in the area and very a good chance of encountering seals and Polar Bear.
+There are also 14 magnificent glaciers in the area and a very good chance of encountering seals and polar bears.

 Pulepinten / AlkhornetWeather permitting, you may have the opportunity to go ashore at Pulepinten.
 Nearby you may be able to glimpse a walrus haul-out.